Donor Profile

 MEF manages the largest part of Italy’s ODA budget in 2024, 41% or EUR2.6 billion ( US$2.7 billion).
 The MEF mainly contributes to Italy’s development funding through contributions to the EU's general budget, which includes the DCI.

 MAECI manages 19% of the ODA budget in 2024 at EUR1.2 billion ( US$1.3 billion), a decrease from 2023.
-The main ODA - related budget envelope within MAECI is program 4.2 ‘Development Cooperation’.
-It comprises ‘chapters’ of funding to Italy’s development agency, AICS (EUR647 million, or US$681 million in 2024), and contributions to the EDF.
+The main development assistance-related budget envelope within MAECI is program 4.2, ‘Development Cooperation’.
+It comprises ‘chapters’ of funding to AICS (EUR647 million, or US$681 million in 2024), and contributions to the EDF.
 It also includes several ‘chapters’ of contributions to the UN and other multilaterals.

 How does Italy determine its ODA budget?